harmony-one/pangaea-community/kenny-gordon/simple site/README.md

 Total balance: [https://harmony.one/pga/balances](https://harmony.one/pga/balances)

 ## Configuration:
-Set Path to Node, This script should be the directory which your harmony files are installed.
+Set Path to Node by editing output.php, This should be the directory which your harmony files are installed.

     $node_path = '/root';